foundersandcoders/coursebook/src/course/syllabus/apprenticeship/client-side-app/project.md

 - [Oli's Tamagotchi](https://tamagotchi.netlify.com)
 - [Zooey's Drake thing](https://fuckin-yolo.netlify.com/)

+If you're struggling for inspiration consider adapting a simple board/card/arcade game that you like.

 ## Setup

-We'll be using [Vite](https://vitejs.dev/) to handle bundling our app and providing a dev server.
+We'll be using [Vite](https://vitejs.dev/) to handle bundling our app and providing a local dev server.
 You can quickly scaffold a new app using their CLI:

+{% box %}

-**Do not create a new directory—Vite will do this for you**
+Do not create a new directory—Vite will do this for you

+{% endbox %}

 1. `npm create vite myapp -- --template react`
 1. `cd myapp`